-Due to active quarry development and emplacement of overburden rehabilitation areas are essentially limited to the noise bund wall and the northern end of the western overburden emplacement area.
-Rehabilitation success was limited during 2018 through to early 2020 due to prolonged drought conditions, but subsequently wetter conditions have seen good vegetation growth.
+Due to active quarry development and emplacement of overburden rehabilitation areas are essentially limited to the noise bund wall and the northern and northwestern end of the western overburden emplacement area.
+Rehabilitation success was limited during 2018 through to early 2020 due to prolonged drought conditions, but subsequently wetter conditions have seen good vegetation growth of both planted tubestock and natural seeding from nearby mature eucalypts.
 Replacement of unsuccessful tubestock, weed and erosion control comprise the main management measures for the rehabilitation area at present.